 Volunteering, Internships and Jobs: How Colleges View Them

 Every summer, high school students choose between internships, jobs and volunteer opportunities.
-All of these can be rewarding, but many students wonder what colleges will think of their choices.
+All of these can be rewarding, but many students wonder what colleges and universities will think of their choices.

-When deciding between an internship or job and volunteer work, it's important to think about how your choice highlights your interests and passions and furthers your goals.
+When deciding between an internship, job or volunteer work, it's important to think about how your choice highlights your interests and furthers your goals.
 You also need to take time and finances into account.
 Take a look at the list of advantages and disadvantages below before you decide how you want to spend your summer.

 Advantages of Volunteer Work